Microcontroller: Programs

-Typically micro-controller programs must fit in the available on-chip memory, since it would be costly to provide a system with external, expandable memory.
-Compilers and assemblers are used to convert both high-level and assembly language code into a compact machine code for storage in the micro-controller's memory.
+Typically microcontroller programs must fit in the available on-chip memory, since it would be costly to provide a system with external, expandable memory.
+Compilers and assemblers are used to convert both high-level and assembly language code into a compact machine code for storage in the microcontroller's memory.
 Depending on the device, the program memory may be permanent, read-only memory that can only be programmed at the factory, or it may be field-alterable flash or erasable read-only memory.

-Manufacturers have often produced special versions of their micro-controllers in order to help the hardware and software development of the target system.
+Manufacturers have often produced special versions of their microcontrollers in order to help the hardware and software development of the target system.
 Originally these included EPROM versions that have a "window" on the top of the device through which program memory can be erased by ultraviolet light, ready for reprogramming after a programming ("burn") and test cycle.
 Since 1998, EPROM versions are rare and have been replaced by EEPROM and flash, which are easier to use (can be erased electronically) and cheaper to manufacture.

 Other versions may be available where the ROM is accessed as an external device rather than as internal memory, however these are becoming rare due to the widespread availability of cheap microcontroller programmers.

-The use of field-programmable devices on a micro controller may allow field update of the firmware or permit late factory revisions to products that have been assembled but not yet shipped.
+The use of field-programmable devices on a microcontroller may allow field update of the firmware or permit late factory revisions to products that have been assembled but not yet shipped.
 Programmable memory also reduces the lead time required for deployment of a new product.

 Where hundreds of thousands of identical devices are required, using parts programmed at the time of manufacture can be economical.
-These "mask programmed" parts have the program laid down in the same way as the logic of the chip, at the same time.
+These "mask-programmed" parts have the program laid down in the same way as the logic of the chip, at the same time.

-A customized micro-controller incorporates a block of digital logic that can be personalized for additional processing capability, peripherals and interfaces that are adapted to the requirements of the application.
+A customized microcontroller incorporates a block of digital logic that can be personalized for additional processing capability, peripherals and interfaces that are adapted to the requirements of the application.
 One example is the AT91CAP from Atmel.